 Sicily was once its own independent state.

-For centuries, Sicily ruled itself as the Kingdom of Sicily.
+Once upon a time, Sicily ruled itself as the Kingdom of Sicily.

 … but it has also been ruled by many of Europe’s most famous empires.